 - It is in the child’s best interests to remain in their care.

-What is the Difference Between Kinship Legal Guardianship and Adoption?
+What Are the Differences Between Kinship Legal Guardianship and Adoption?

 While kinship legal guardianship and adoption both provide the child with stability and provide caregivers with the power to make important decisions, there are key differences between the two.
 It is important to know the differences.